Hamster45105/ddgemail-token/README.md

 It is important that you encode the callback URL.
 A site like [URL Encode Online](https://www.urlencoder.io/) should do the trick.

 URL encoding is necessary to ensure that any parameters in the callback URL will not be misinterpreted as parameters of the main URL, which could cause errors.

+Also: make sure if the app name has spaces these are replaces with %20, for example `&app_name=My%20App``

 ## Third Party Services
 To prevent spam and bots, the website uses [hCatpcha](https://www.hcaptcha.com/what-is-hcaptcha-about) (a more privacy friendly alternative to reCaptcha).
 Here are their [terms of service](https://hcaptcha.com/terms) and [privacy policy](https://hcaptcha.com/privacy).